-Required Report: Required - Public Distribution Date: February 12,2020
+Required Report: Required - Public Distribution Date: January 04,2021

-Report Number: SP2019-0049
+Report Number: SP2020-0045

 Report Name: Food and Agricultural Import Regulations and Standards

 Country Report

 Country: Spain

 Post: Madrid

 Report Category: FAIRS Annual Country Report

 Prepared By: Marta Guerrero

 Approved By: Jennifer Clever

 Report Highlights:

-This report is an update of SP1811 and outlines the applicable legislation regarding the export of U.S. food products to Spain, particularly focusing on those rules that differ from EU legislation.
-This report should be read in conjunction with the EU-28 Food and Agricultural Import Regulations and Standards Report.
-Compared to 2018, this report contains updated links to relevant information sources, and new regulatory developments following the updates carried out in the EU report, where these have specificities at the Member State level.
+This report is an update of GAIN report SP2019-0049.
+It outlines the legislation applicable to the export of U.S. food products to Spain, particularly focusing on those rules that differ from EU legislation.
+This report should be read in conjunction with the EU Food and Agricultural Import Regulations and Standards Report.
+Compared to 2019, this report contains updated links to relevant information sources and contacts, and new regulatory developments following the updates carried out in the EU report, where these have specificities at the Member State level.
 DISCLAIMER: This report was prepared by the Office of Agricultural Affairs of the USDA/Foreign Agricultural Service in Madrid, Spain, for U.S. exporters of domestic food and agricultural products.
 While every possible care was taken in the preparation of this report, information provided may not be completely accurate either because policies have changed since its preparation, or because clear and consistent information regarding these policies was not available.
 It is highly recommended that U.S. exporters verify the full set of import requirements with their foreign customers, who are normally best equipped to research such matters with local authorities, before any goods are shipped.
 FINAL CUSTOMS CLEARANCE APPROVAL OF ANY PRODUCT IS SUBJECT TO THE IMPORTING COUNTRY'S RULES AND REGULATIONS AS INTERPRETED BY BORDER OFFICIALS AT THE TIME OF PRODUCT ENTRY.
 Table of Contents: